 Street lighting must be considered as an integral part of the design of streets and spaces.
-Proposals must reflect the character of the development and it's setting by providing safe lighting levels in as visually unobtrusive a manner as possible and avoiding light pollution.
+Proposals must reflect the character of the development and it's setting by providing safe lighting levels in as visually unobtrusive a manner as possible and avoiding light pollution, particularly to support nocturnal species.
 Negotiation with the highways authority may be required to achieve the optimum solution.

-- 8.1.12 For roads proposed for adoption, detailed planning applications must conform with CMBC's policy requirements regarding streetlighting at the time of determination. - 8.1.13 The following general design principles should be followed: - Avoid the use of different types of street lights in the same space. - Avoid the use of flood lighting for sport pitches due to the rural character and setting of the site. - Keep lighting columns as low as possible to signify that the site is a residential environment where traffic is expected to move slowly and carefully. - In low-traffic streets and key public spaces, lighting attached to buildings is encouraged, subject to appropriate maintenance agreements, to avoid clutter at ground level.
+- 8.1.12 For roads proposed for adoption, detailed planning applications must conform with CMBC's policy requirements regarding streetlighting at the time of determination. - 8.1.13 The following general design principles should be followed: - Avoid the use of different types of street lights in the same space. - Avoid the use of flood lighting for sport pitches due to the rural character and setting of the site. - Keep lighting columns as low as possible to signify that the site is a residential environment where traffic is expected to move slowly and carefully. - Avoid conflict with the siting of street trees. - In low-traffic streets and key public spaces, lighting attached to buildings is encouraged, subject to appropriate maintenance agreements, to avoid clutter at ground level.
 The use of low-level bollards or integrated downlights may be another suitable alternative. - Lighting should be integrated into the design of key public spaces such as the Village Centre and play areas.
 Innovative solutions are encouraged.
 These could include integration of lighting with public art or street furniture.